KotaruS/sulu-docs/book/image-formats.rst

 Editing existing image formats
 ------------------------------

-If you edit exist image formats you need to run the following command to regenerate exist images:
+If you edit existing image formats you need to run the following command to regenerate existing images:

 If you modify an existing image format configuration, you need to regenerate already generated images by executing the following command: